 The information available via our senses is restricted and to varying degrees ambiguous.
 It needs to be disambiguated and continuously

-a Necker cube, is maximally ambiguous, and percepts become unstable and alternate repeatedly between possible outcomes although the
+cube, is maximally ambiguous, and percepts become unstable and alternate repeatedly between possible outcomes although the underlying

-underlying stimulus stays unchanged.
-We use this phenomenon of perceptual instability to study the psycho-physical relations and altered
+stimulus stays unchanged.
+We use this phenomenon of perceptual instability to study the psycho-physical relations and altered states of consciousness.

 How long lasts a moment?
 The answer to this question is important for the understanding of perceptual processes, of consciousness and